-Early this morning we locked through the Kentucky Lake Dam, traveled 20 miles down the Tennessee River, then 50 miles down Ohio River, and made a right turn onto the Mississippi.
+Early this morning we locked through the Kentucky Lake Dam, traveled 20 miles down the Tennessee River, then 50 miles down Ohio River, and then made a right turn onto the Mississippi.
 Big change!
-Our ordinary downriver cruising speed was around 20 mph, but we quickly slowed to 12-13 mph on the Mississippi.
+Our ordinary downriver cruising speed was around 20 mph, but due to the Mississippi River current we quickly slowed to 12-13 mph on the Mississippi.
 Slower, but still moving!

 We passed many push-boats with large barges on the rivers today.
 Some of these “tows” are pushing three barges wide and six barges long, moving gasoline, coal, sand, and other bulk goods up and down the rivers.

-There are very few marinas along the upper Mississippi River, so this evening we will overnight “on the hook” for the first time.
-We headed out of the heavy Mississippi current into a small stream North of Cape Girardeau, set an anchor (that did not hold against the stream’s current), then set our second anchor (a recent purchase) for safety.
+There are very few marinas along the upper Mississippi River, so this evening we plan to overnight on the hook (at anchor) for the first time.
+We headed out of the heavy Mississippi current into a small stream North of Cape Girardeau, set an anchor (that did not hold against the stream’s current), then set our second anchor (happy we had it onboard!) for safety.